Jewish Women’s Getaway

 Amy Price

 Amy Price lives in Chamblee, Georgia, with her husband, son and growing numbers of chickens and beehives.
 Professionally, she supports people to find employment opportunities and dream big for their lives.
-Amy also works with Repair the World as the faculty coordinator and at Camp Ramah Darom planting their garden.
-She spent time at Isabella Friedman working for The Teva Learning Center doing outdoor Jewish environmental education. and farming at a youth village in Rwanda.
+Amy has been working with Adamah Atl and Ilan Katan Nature Tots program, 2 new Atlanta outdoor/environmental Jewish programs.
+She spent time at Isabella Friedman working for The Teva Learning Center doing outdoor Jewish environmental education and farming at a youth village in Rwanda.
 Amy loves all things outdoors and has been fully engaged in turning her home into a homestead and garden oasis.

 Judy Robkin